NIH Grants Policy Statement

 Modular awards are subject to the standard NIH Terms of

-Award and are awarded under the SNAP authorities.
+Award and may be awarded under the SNAP authorities.
 However, since the award is

 to modular grants.